Freight Shipping from Buffalo to Los Angeles

 How much does it cost to ship freight from Buffalo to Los Angeles?

-Full truckload (FTL) rates from Buffalo, NY to Los Angeles, CA currently range from $6,143-$7,571 for a standard dry van load over the 2,857-mile route.
+Full truckload (FTL) rates from Buffalo, NY to Los Angeles, CA currently range $6,143-$7,571 (roughly $2.17-$2.65 per mile over 2,857 miles).
 LTL shipments typically cost $1,771-$2,828 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Buffalo to Los Angeles?